guigrpa/storyboard/README.md

 $ npm install --save storyboard
 ```

-To install the **Storyboard DevTools** Chrome extension, get it from the Chrome Web Store.
+To install the **Storyboard DevTools** Chrome extension, [get it from the Chrome Web Store](https://chrome.google.com/webstore/detail/storyboard-devtools/gficinaagglofbelmgdkknaefhpknccc).
 Optional, but highly recommended!
-After installing it, open the Storyboard pane in the Chrome DevTools and point your browser to a Storyboard-equipped page (see the following sections).
+After installing it, open the Storyboard pane in the Chrome DevTools and point your browser to a Storyboard-equipped page (see below for how to use the library).

 Feel free to check out the [example](https://github.com/guigrpa/storyboard/blob/master/src/example): just clone the repo and run `npm install && npm run buildExample && npm run example`.